 - Critical loads identified

-- Critical load daily energy and water use for Solution Development: Action 2
+- Critical load daily energy and water use for Baseline Development: Action 3 and Solution Development: Action 2

 Consider questions such as: